GraphQLAPI/graphql-api-for-wp/docs/en/about.md

 ### Corporate sponsors @ u$d 700/m

-Sponsors have their logo displayed in the Sponsors section on the project's `README`, and can select a requested feature from the [sponsorware project](https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2) to be implemented and made open source immediately.
+Have your company logo displayed in the Sponsors section on the project's `README`, and select a requested feature from the [sponsorware project](https://github.com/GraphQLAPI/graphql-api-for-wp/projects/2) to be implemented and integrated into the plugin immediately.

 **[Sponsor Leonardo Losoviz at u$d 700/m ❤️](https://github.com/sponsors/leoloso/sponsorships?sponsor=leoloso&tier_id=41770&preview=false)**